 and that of $\bar{\nu}_\mu$ is given by Eq. \eqref{eq:numu-ratio-dif}.
 Eqs. \eqref{eq:nue-ratio-dif} and \eqref{eq:numu-ratio-dif} are given in Figs. \ref{fig:nustorm-app} and \ref{fig:nustorm-dis}.
-The target nucleus is ${}^{56}$Fe and parameters given in Eqs. \eqref{eq:delta-uemu-sterile} and \eqref{eq:sin-mumu-mue} are used.
+The target nucleus is ${}^{56}$Fe and the parameters given in Eqs. \eqref{eq:delta-uemu-sterile} and \eqref{eq:sin-mumu-mue} are used.
 The ratio of $\nu_\mu$ appearance at $L=20$ m is very large.
 This is because $T$ dependences are different in normal and diffraction terms.
 The normal term is very small at $T\ll\gamma\tau_\mu$ and $P^0$ increases with $T$, but the diffraction term $P^{(d)}$ is constant in $T$.
-In addition, the oscillation length with $\Delta m_{41}^2 =0.9$ eV${}^2$ at $E_\nu=1$ GeV is 800--900 m and the effect of the flavor oscillation is not significant at $L=20$ m.
-Then, $10^3$ larger magnitude of $\nu_\mu$ appearance through the finite-size correction at $L=20$ m is a natural consequence with the nature of diffraction term.
-Then, the relative magnitude between them becomes very large of order $10^3$ at $cT=226$ m $\ll \gamma\tau_\mu \text{ at } E_\mu=3$ GeV.
+In addition, the oscillation length with $\Delta m_{41}^2 =0.9$ eV${}^2$ at $E_\nu=1$ GeV is 800--900 m, and the effect of the flavor oscillation is not significant at $L=20$ m.
+Thus, the $10^3$ larger magnitude of the $\nu_\mu$ appearance through the finite-size correction at $L=20$ m is a natural consequence of the nature of the diffraction term.
+Then, the relative magnitude between them becomes very large, of the order of $10^3$, at $cT=226$ m $\ll \gamma\tau_\mu \text{ at } E_\mu=3$ GeV.